Best of Central America: 4. Honduras

 Hondurans call themselves Cataracha – not quite as catchy as the other countries nicknames!

 Exiting El Salvador was free.
 We passed by private bus through Guatemala ($2USD entry) to enter Honduras ($4USD).
 As we were only spending 48 hours in Honduras, we only paid the exit tax once.
-Honduran currency is lempira and I advise you use this (can exchange dollars at the banks for excellent rates or direct from ATMs).
+Honduran currency is lempira and I advise you use this (you can exchange dollars at the banks for excellent rates or direct from ATMs).
 Otherwise you will get a rubbish rate paying directly in dollars.

 We spent our 2 days in the town of Copán which was once an important centre of Mayan civilisation.
 It still has many Mayan features and is just the prettiest place.
 We stayed in Brisas de Copan Hostel.